lydell/eslint-plugin-simple-import-sort/README.md

 import type A from "an-npm-package";
 import a from "an-npm-package";
 import fs from "fs";

-// Absolute imports, full URLs and other imports. import b from "https://example.com/script.js";
+import b from "https://example.com/script.js";

-import Error from "@/components/error.vue";
+// Absolute imports and other imports. import Error from "@/components/error.vue";
 import c from "/";
 import d from "/home/user/foo";